zhengjie2002/tp/docs/DeveloperGuide.md

 **Case**:
 An abstract class that defines the blueprint for all case types.
-It includes identifiers, metadata (e.g. time it is created at, time it is updated at, title, etc.), and abstract methods that must be implemented by subclasses (e.g. domain‑specific case types).
+It includes identifiers, metadata (e.g. time it is created at, time it is updated at, title, etc.), and abstract methods that must be implemented by subclasses (e.g. domain-specific case types).
+> ℹ️ Note: Whenever a case object is instantiated, a new (and unique) case ID is automatically generated for it.
+> When a case is deleted, the object is not destroyed.
+Instead, soft deletion is performed by marking the case as deleted.
+> This also means that case ID will never be reused within the same instance of this application.

 **CaseManager**:
 A concrete class responsible for managing Case objects.